Serabi Kuah – Indonesian pancakes with palm sugar and coconut milk syrup

 Serabi Kuah

-There are a few different types of Serabi, and the one Iโ€™m posting here is Serabi Kuah.
-This literally means pancake with syrup.
+There are several different types of Serabi, but the one Iโ€™m posting here is Serabi Kuah, which literally means pancake with syrup.ย

 Indonesian pancakes with brown sugar and coconut milk syrup, with white napkin, spoon and fork.

-And during the fasting month of Ramadan, this Indonesian pancake with palm sugar syrup and coconut milk is often served for breaking the fast menu.
+Unlike other pancakes, which you enjoy for breakfast, Indonesians like pancakes for afternoon snacks.
+During the fasting month of Ramadan, this Indonesian pancake with palm sugar syrup and coconut milk is often served to break the fast.ย

 We only need 6 items to make this Indonesian pancake:

-As for Pandan leaf, I appreciate that you may not have it or be able to obtain it easily.
-If this is the case, you can omit the leaf and use vanilla extract instead.
+• Pandan leaf: I appreciate that you may not have it or may not be able to obtain it easily.
+If so, you can omit the leaf and use vanilla extract instead.ย

 A bowl of serabi kuah, the Indonesian pancakes with sugar syrup and coconut milk

-Just put all the ingredients for pancakes such as flour, eggs, coconut milk, and salt in a blender and give it a minute blitz until you get a smooth batter.
+Put all the pancake ingredients, such as flour, eggs, coconut milk, and salt, in a blender and blitz for a minute until you get a smooth batter.ย

-As for the syrup, you can boil the sugar and coconut milk separately.
-If you choose this way, put the sugar, a pinch of salt, 100 ml of water, and half of the pandan leaf in a saucepan and boil them until you get a thick sugar syrup.
+For the syrup, you can boil the sugar and coconut milk separately.
+If you choose this method, put the sugar, a pinch of salt, 100 ml of water, and half of the pandan leaf in a saucepan and boil them until you get a thick sugar syrup.ย

-Please make sure you stir it every now and then to avoid the sugar crystallising at the side and the bottom of the pan.
+Please stir it occasionally to prevent the sugar from crystallizing on the side and bottom of the pan.

-Then boil the coconut milk together with a pinch of salt.
-And the remaining pandan leaf in another saucepan.
+Then, in another saucepan, boil the coconut milk together with a pinch of salt and the remaining pandan leaf.
 Boil at low heat and simmer gently until the coconut milk looks shiny.
-Take care and keep stirring every so often to make sure the milk doesnโ€™t curdle.
+Take care, and keep stirring occasionally to ensure the milk doesnโ€™t curdle.ย

-However, if youโ€™re like me who wants to shortcut things and simplify, then you can make sugar syrup mixed with coconut milk.
+However, if youโ€™re like me and want to shortcut things and simplify, you can make sugar syrup mixed with coconut milk.

-Apart from the sugar syrup and coconut milk to go with the pancakes, you can also enjoy them with fresh fruits.
-Traditionally, Indonesians put some ripe jackfruits.
-But you can be adventurous by trying your own favourite fruits.
+Apart from the sugar syrup and coconut milk to accompany the pancakes, you can also enjoy them with fresh fruits.
+Traditionally, Indonesians put some ripe jackfruits on them, but you can be adventurous by trying your favourite fruits.ย

 If you wonder, you can get durian at an Asian/ Chinese shop.
 Here in the UK, the durians are imported from Thailand.